Noncommutative $C^*$-algebra Net: Learning Neural Networks with Powerful Product Structure in $C^*$-algebra: Introduction

-\citet{hashimoto22} proposed generalizing neural network parameters to $C^*$-algebra, which is called $C^*$-algebra net.
-They showed that multiple related neural networks can be continuously combined into a single $C^*$-algebra net.
-For example, networks for the same task with different training datasets or different initial parameters can be combined continuously, which enables the construction of infinitely many networks and efficient learning using shared information among them.
-Such interaction among networks is also applicable to learning from related tasks, such as ensemble learning~\citep{dong20,ganaie22} and multitask learning~\citep{zhang22}.
-However, because the product structure in the $C^*$-algebra that~\citet{hashimoto21} focused on is commutative, they needed specially designed loss functions to induce the interaction.
+Indeed, \citet{hashimoto22} already introduced \emph{commutative} $C^*$-algebra to neural network parameters, which is a special case of \emph{noncommutative} $C^*$-algebra used in our work.
+Specifically, they adopted continuous functions on a compact space as a commutative $C^*$-algebra and presented a new interpretation of function-valued neural networks: infinitely many real-valued or complex-valued neural networks are continuously combined into a single $C^*$-algebra net.
+For example, networks for the same task with different training datasets or different initial parameters can be combined continuously, which enables efficient learning using shared information among infinite combined networks.
+Such interaction among networks is similar to learning from related tasks, such as ensemble learning~\citep{dong20,ganaie22} and multitask learning~\citep{zhang22}.
+However, the product structure in the $C^*$-algebra that \citet{hashimoto22} focuses on is commutative and is limited to the pointwise product of two functions.
+As a result, their networks cannot take advantage of rich product structures of $C^*$-algebras and, instead, require specially designed loss functions to induce the necessary interaction.